How Fidelity makes money without commissions

 Fidelity Charitable ‘Giving Account’ Fees

-Fidelity’s Charitable ‘Giving Account’ lets donors invest their charitable money.
-The fees are an annual 0.60% or $100 (whichever is larger), plus investment fees between 0.015% and 0.99%.
+Fidelity also offers the Fidelity Charitable 'Giving Account' that enables donors to grow their charitable contributions.
+The associated fees for this account consist of an annual administrative fee of either 0.60% or $100 (whichever is greater) and investment fees ranging from 0.015% to 0.89%.

 Which Fees and Payments are Passed on to Customers?